geobakery/GeospatialAnalyzer/README.md

 Changes inside the `src/` directory will be directly synced with the docker volume.
 So the backend-API always has the most current state.

 ### Troubleshooting
-If you update your `package.json`, change your docker files, have down changes to your database, or other problems that lead to a problematic start of your docker container; do following: \
+If you update your `package.json`, change your docker files, or other problems that lead to a problematic start of your docker container; do following: \
-(<b> Beware this will delete all your database data </b>)
+(<b> Beware this will delete all manuell added database data </b>)

 ```bash
 docker compose down -v